-Microneedling increases the production of collagen and other healing factors by causing trauma to the skin.
+Microneedling increases the production of collagen and other healing factors by causing tiny traumas to the skin.

 Collagen is an essential protein that helps keep the skin looking youthful, with a firm, smooth, and stretchy texture.